trong-nguyen/stanford-algorithms-specialization/algorithms-coursera/README.md

 **Advanced problem** ([code here](k_cluster_big.py)): do the k-clustering on a dataset of 200000 points by Hamming distance measure to find maximum k at which min spacing is of a given value.
 There is a total of approx. 20 billions pairs to be considered (every point to every other points).
 Sorting O(mlogm) is almost impossible for m of this value.
 The trick is then to analyze the problem further.
 For small values of min-spacing (for 24 bits points, there is (24-1) points with 1 bit diffrence from a given point, 276 points with 2 bits difference.
 Hence, with a requirement of min-spacing not smaller than 3, there is a finite number of variations (23 + 276) we need to check and unite if necessary, which brings the complexity of O(n) for this approach.
 The constant values in complexity depend on the min-spacing requirement.
 For small min-spacing(s) and big dataset this solution is quite efficient compared to quadratic complexity of generic greedy methods O(mlogn) ([sample code here](k_cluster.py)).

-**The takeaway here is even for seemingly over-complicated problems, careful analysis of boundary conditions or problem definition space, there might exist approaches that are able to explore the boundary conditions and significantly reduce the hardness level.**
+**The takeaway here is even for seemingly over-complicated problems, careful analysis of boundary conditions or problem definition space, there might exist approaches that are able to exploit the boundary conditions and significantly reduce the hardness level.**

 ## Topological Sorting